invertase/react-native-firebase/docs/messaging/notifications-with-image.md

 + #import "FirebaseMessaging.h"
 ```

-- and then replace everything from line 25 to 28 with the extension helper
+- then replace everything from line 25 to 28 with the extension helper

 ```diff
 - // Modify the notification content here...